Newbury Mortgage Services Conveyancing Panel Information

 • To forward the title deeds and documents to another solicitor within 24 hours of an instruction from us requiring you to do so.
 On forwarding the deeds as instructed you will confirm to us that you have done so.
 Upon receipt of your confirmation, we will release you from all undertakings relating to your holding the title deeds.

-The firm that I work for is on the Newbury Mortgage Services conveyancing panel.
+My firm is on the Newbury Mortgage Services conveyancing panel.
 I am dealing with Newbury Mortgage Services mortgage on a purchase.
 My borrower client is asking not to disclose an issue to Newbury Mortgage Services.
 What do I do in this conflict situation?

 When a solicitor is acting for both Newbury Mortgage Services and borrower there is potential for conflicts to arise.
 You owe duties to both clients.
 All information received by you from your client is confidential and cannot be disclosed without the client’s consent.